ibm-cloud-docs/power-iaas/configuring-ibmi-network.md

 # Connecting to an IBM i Cloud virtual machine (VM) by using port forwarding
 {: #connect-ibmi}

-Review all of the information in this topic to connect to your IBM i Cloud VM by using the ACS client.
+Review all of the following information to connect to your IBM i Cloud VM by using the ACS client.
 To forward the various IBM i ports, enter the following command on a Linux-based system as a `root` user:
 {: shortdesc}

 ```shell